Multi-factor Authentication (MFA) Vs. Two-factor Authentication (2FA): Understanding the Key Technical Differences

 The first factor is typically something the user knows, such as a password, and the second factor is something the user has, such as a token or an app on their mobile device.

-For example, the system might prompt the user to enter their password and a code generated by a token or an app on their phone.
+For example, the system might prompt users to enter their password and a code generated by a token or an app on their phone.

-Two-factor authentication (2FA) is commonly implemented through an SMS message or an authentication app, like Google Authenticator or Authy, that generates the code.
+Two-factor authentication (2FA) is commonly implemented through an SMS message or an authentication app that generates the code, like Google Authenticator or Authy.

 Situations where a higher level of security is needed commonly use 2FA.
 The financial services sector, online banking and payment systems, and other sensitive applications such as email, social media, and cloud storage often use them.

-A subset of multi-factor Authentication is Two-factor Authentication (2FA), which is commonly known as two-step verification.
+A subset of multi-factor Authentication is Two-factor Authentication (2FA), commonly known as two-step verification.

 Clear about Two-factor authentication (2FA)?
 Now, let’s get started with multi-factor authentication (MFA).